Cryotherapy (Cold Therapy) for Pain Management

 Rest.
 Take a break from activities that can make your pain worse.

 Elevation.
-Put your feet up – or whatever body part is in pain.
+Put your feet up, or elevate whatever body part is in pain.

-Pain medication.
+Pain medicine.
 Over-the-counter products can help ease discomfort.